 You can mix most other types of paint in the same way as single pack paints.
 Please always consult the manufacturers technical data sheet prior to use so as you can be sure you are mixing and using the paint correctly.
 Also consider the use of PPE such as a face mask as some paints contain strong solvents such as Xylene.
 Always use gloves when using solvent based prints as the solvent can damage your skin.

-If you’re in any doubt about mixing or applying any of the products supplied by Promain please do not hesitate to call our technical department on 01462 421 333.
+In any doubt about mixing or applying any of the products supplied by Promain?
+Please do not hesitate to call our technical department on 01462 421 333.